-UBC’s Institute for Resources, Environment, and Sustainability (IRES) is an interdisciplinary department within the Faculty of Sciences that has consistently ranked among the top 15 environmental sciences graduate programs in the world for the past ten years.
-UBC IRES is a global leader in environment and sustainability research, paving the way for a greener world.
+Skilled teacher and VSP instructor Balsher Sidhu is a researcher focused on understanding the impact of climate on agriculture.
+He is a PhD candidate at UBC’s Institute for Resources, Environment and Sustainability (IRES).
+IRES is an interdisciplinary department within the Faculty of Sciences, consistently ranked among the top 15 environmental sciences graduate programs in the world for the past decade.
+A leader in environment and sustainability research, IRES is paving the way for a greener world.

-IRES faculty and graduates are highly sought-after world class researchers and mentors: IRES professor, Dr. David Boyd, is also the UN Special Rapporteur on Human Rights and the Environment, IRES graduate, Dr. Sophia Murphy, is now the Executive Director of The US Institute for Agriculture and Trade Policy, and faculty are frequently featured in media sources such as The Guardian, The New York Times and the BBC.
+IRES faculty and graduates are highly sought-after, top-notch researchers and mentors.
+IRES professor Dr. David Boyd, for example, is the UN Special Rapporteur on Human Rights and the Environment, and IRES graduate Dr. Sophia Murphy is Executive Director of the U.S. Institute for Agriculture and Trade Policy.
+IRES faculty frequently feature in mainstream media outlets, such as The Guardian, The New York Times and BBC.

 “The role of an instructor: it is less about lecturing, and more about facilitating active discussion and ideation among the learners.”

 What is one thing that you didn’t expect from VSP?

 This was the first time I’ve taught such a diverse group of students from countries all over the world and with different academic backgrounds.
 The breadth and depth of knowledge that the students brought to class was a pleasant surprise!

 What can VSP students expect from IRES?